intel/cm-compiler/llvm/tools/clang/docs/ClangFormat.rst

 .. code-block:: console

-  git diff -U0 HEAD^ | clang-format-diff.py -i -p1
+  git diff -U0 --no-color HEAD^ | clang-format-diff.py -i -p1

 In an SVN client, you can do:

 .. code-block:: console

-  svn diff --diff-cmd=diff -x-U0 | clang-format-diff.py -i
+  svn diff --diff-cmd=diff -x -U0 | clang-format-diff.py -i

-The :option:`-U0` will create a diff without context lines (the script would format those as well).
+The option `-U0` will create a diff without context lines (the script would format those as well).